dayron9405/contacts-mok/README.md

 ### Config environmets

-Create file .env with the values of .env.example file
+Create the .env file with the values from the .env.example file

 ### Install Dependences